lindsay-stevens/gh_pages_pelican/content/pages/about.md

 I am familiar with the following compliance aspects of trials:

-- Ethics and regulatory requirements including the TGA guidance on ICH GCP, the NHMRC National Statement, and Australian Privacy Principles
+- Ethics and regulatory requirements including the TGA guidance on ICH GCP, the NHMRC National Statement, Australian Privacy Principles, GDRP
 - Standard regulatory forms including NEAF, SSA, CTN, and CIOMS SAE reports
 - Essential documents preparation from start-up to close-out in Australian and international trials in collaboration with hospitals, academic institutions, CROs, and pharmaceutical companies
 - Project management, site initiations, and delivering training for protocols and data systems